 In DEB based system like Debian, Ubuntu and its derivatives like Linux Mint, and Elementary OS, we can do this using "dpkg" command.

 As you see in the above output, nano package is installed in our Ubuntu system.
-This command not only shows whether the specified package is installed, but also the priority of the package, version number, maintainer name, dependencies, and its description etc. You don’t need to refer man pages or any online pages, just run this command to have complete details of this command in hand.
+This command not only shows whether the specified package is installed or not, but also the priority of the package, version number, maintainer name, dependencies, and its description etc.

 Here is another one.